 Anyone.
 You need a Microsoft account to request a repair.
 If you don’t have one, create a free Microsoft account.
 Microsoft account is a sign-in service used by various Microsoft websites and services.

-It costs us less if you submit an online repair request instead of talking to a support agent.
-So we pass this saving on to you.
+It costs us less if you submit an online service request instead of talking to a support agent.
+So we pass these savings on to you.

-After you submit a repair request, you will receive an email with information about packing and posting your console to our service centre.
+After you submit a service request, you will receive an email with information about packing and posting your console to our service centre.
 Simply follow the email instructions.

 If you haven't received an order confirmation email after 24 hours, check your email program's junk folder or spam filter.
-If you don't find the email in junk or spam, please contact Xbox Support using the Assistance information at the bottom of this page.
+If you don't find the email in junk or spam, please contact Xbox Support.

-Go to our Xbox Online Service Centre to check your repair status at any time.
-Under Check Repair Status (lower-right corner), enter your service request number and postal code, and then click Check Status.
+Go to our Xbox Online Service Centre to check your service status at any time.
+Click Check the status of a service order, enter your service request number and postal code, and then click Submit.
 The service request number is included with the order confirmation email.

 Alternatively, you can get more details if you click Sign In and enter your Microsoft account information (email and password).

-Your console may be returned unrepaired for the following reasons:
+Your console may be returned unserviced for the following reasons:

 When you pack your console for posting, make sure that you provide adequate padding around the console to reduce the possibility of damage during transit.
 The postage box that you use will not be returned to you.

 Send us your console only.
-Please remove the hard drive, accessories and discs before packing your console for postage.
+Remove the hard drive, accessories and discs before packing your console for postage.
 If a disc is stuck in the disc drive, use our Xbox Disc Drive Solution to remove the disc (select “Stuck shut” as the problem).

 Insurance is not necessary if you use the prepaid postage label that we provide.